NXT TV preview: The full list of matches for Tuesday's show (no spoilers) - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches were taped on September 14 for next week’s edition of NXT on USA Network.
+The following matches were taped on September 14 for Tuesday’s edition of NXT on USA Network.

 -Joe Gacy vs. Cameron Grimes.